MichaelBoegner/interviewer/README.md

 - **Scalability**: Designed for horizontal scaling with stateless API design
 - **Security**: Implementing industry-standard JWT authentication with refresh token rotation
 - **Maintainability**: Modular code structure with reusable components

+> ⚠️ **Note:** The backend code for this project is private due to proprietary licensing and upcoming go-to-market efforts.
+I built the entire backend myself in Go, including structured interview logic, OpenAI GPT-4 integration, secure JWT-based auth, and PostgreSQL-backed persistence.
+>
+> This README remains public to demonstrate the full system design, development process, and architecture.
+The [frontend repository](https://github.com/michaelboegner/interviewer-ui) reflects the user experience side of the platform.

 ## 🧠 Learning Log